Comprehensive Guide to Arm Anatomy: Parts, Names & Diagram

 Nails stick to the nail bed but separate at the tips so we can scratch stuff.
 They are also important for feeling things.

 Nails have folds of skin around them: side ones called lateral nail folds and a bottom one called the proximal nail fold.
-There is a thin skin layer, the cuticle, protecting the lower part of the nail.
+A thin skin layer, the cuticle, protects the nail’s lower part.

 Nail Anatomy, Parts, Names & Diagram